johanahg/johanahg/README.md

 ### Kia Ora!
 I'm Johanah 👋
-My main interests in the field are currently with development roles.
+My main interests in the field are currently with mobile and front end development roles.
 However, I am open to explore new roles and welcome any opportunity to learn and grow within the field

-🌱 I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering.
+🌱 I'm currently learning how to perform risk assessments from given case studies for my Cyber Security class, and how to create a mobile app.

-🔭 Currently, I'm working on creating a Discord music bot for with my friends (just for fun!)
+🔭 At university, I'm currently developing a medication reminder mobile app with my group using React Native and JavaScript for our Mobile Development class. <!-- Here is a sneak peek of some of the screens I've been working on!
+ADD PIC-->

-🔭 At university, I've been collaboratively creating and analysing designs for a finance management app with my group for our UX class.
-Here is a sneak peek of our designs!
+🔭 Earlier this year I learnt the fundamentals of User Experience Engineering and how to analyse designs and had the opportunity to create some with my group!
+Here are some of the screens I worked on!
 ![image](https://user-images.githubusercontent.com/87348118/169195336-e69e3c05-2b40-413f-b1c1-9494b20ffc3a.png)

 📫 How to reach me: johanah.gloria@gmail.com
 <!--